atao60/fse-cli/README.md

 This CLI is based on [Node.js: fs-extra](https://github.com/jprichardson/node-fs-extra).
 It is available as [Npm](https://www.npmjs.com/) package from [Node.js: fs-extra](https://www.npmjs.com/package/fs-extra).

-The available [Commands](#-commands) are fully functional and tested.
+The [available CLI commands](#-commands) are fully functional and tested.
 However it's still a work in progress:
-* not all functions are mapped yet,
+* not all [fs-extra](https://github.com/jprichardson/node-fs-extra) functions are mapped yet,
-* more tests still to be created, even if they will only cover the cli part.
+* more tests still to be created, even if they will only concern the cli part.

 ## 🏁 Quickstart